 Our play based curriculum covers a wide range of areas including – literacy, maths, science, physical skills, art and creativity, music and movement, social and emotional development.
 We aim to promote well-being, self-help, collaboration, and independence.

 We value each child as a unique individual, and encourage their curiosity.
 Children develop a range of skills and processes such as problem solving, inquiry, experimentation, hypothesising, researching and investigating.
 Children try new challenges, make new discoveries, and happily celebrate their own efforts and achievements and those of others.

 They bring their diverse experiences, perspectives, expectations, knowledge and skills to their learning.
 Educators help to develop children’s social skills by building trusting, responsive caring relationships with each child.
 Children develop a sense of belonging, and self-esteem necessary for them to make meaningful connections with other children and adults.

 The curriculum offers a unique mix of educational philosophies and methods including a Montessori Program which is integrated into the daily activities.
 Montessori materials lead to learning of abstract ideas through the correct use of concrete materials.
 When using the sensorial material, children are guided with sequential learning experiences.
 Self help skills promote independence and self esteem.
-In our Kindergarten, children have fun, busy and varied learning experiences.
 Read Curriculum Page for more details.

 Excursions to various locations of interest are part of the program.
 We also have visits from various community people such as the Fire Brigade, Dentist, and farm animals.